kevangel79/nagios-plugins-eudat-b2handle/README.md

 ##Dependencies

-Dependencies are automatically installed by the rpm package.
-They are the following:
+The following dependencies are automatically installed by rpm :

 ###check_epic_api.py dependencies